kipkurui/my_first_repo/README.md

-# my_first_repo
+# My First Repo

-The first GitHub Repo I created during Programming for Biologist Class
+The first GitHub Repo I created during Programming for Biologist Class.

+Adding a new line.